andrew/ultimate-awesome/README.md

 - [awesome-instagram](https://github.com/brandonhimpfen/awesome-instagram) - A curated list of high-quality tools, libraries, resources, and guides for working with Instagram.
 - [awesome-ipfs](https://github.com/brandonhimpfen/awesome-ipfs) - A curated list of awesome resources, tools, frameworks, and educational content related to the InterPlanetary File System (IPFS).
 IPFS is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open by enabling decentralized file storage and sharing.
 - [awesome-jamstack](https://github.com/brandonhimpfen/awesome-jamstack) - A curated list of awesome tools, resources, services, and guides for building websites and apps with the JAMstack architecture.
-- [awesome-jekyll](https://github.com/brandonhimpfen/awesome-jekyll) - A curated list of awesome tools, themes, plugins, and resources for Jekyll.
+- [awesome-javascript](https://github.com/brandonhimpfen/awesome-javascript) - A curated list of awesome JavaScript libraries, frameworks, tools, and resources.
 - [awesome-mathematics](https://github.com/brandonhimpfen/awesome-mathematics) - A curated list of resources for mathematics, including theory, proofs, computational tools, datasets, open-source software, and learning materials.
+- [awesome-medium](https://github.com/brandonhimpfen/awesome-medium) - A curated list of awesome tools, tips, extensions, and resources for writers, readers, and publishers on Medium.
 - [awesome-microblogging](https://github.com/brandonhimpfen/awesome-microblogging) - A curated list of tools, platforms, resources, and strategies for microblogging.
 - [awesome-microsoft](https://github.com/brandonhimpfen/awesome-microsoft) - A curated list of high-quality resources, tools, products, APIs, and communities related to Microsoft technologies and services.
 - [awesome-mlops](https://github.com/brandonhimpfen/awesome-mlops) - A curated list of tools, frameworks, platforms, and resources for Machine Learning Operations (MLOps).